MarkMCode/AVR8js-Falstad/README.md

 ## Using
 1. Write an Arduino script in the Arduino IDE
-2. Select Sketch => Export compiled binary
+2. Select Sketch => Export compiled binary (Alternatively, an example program is available in /avr8js/demo/src/Test_sim/Test_sim.ino.standard.hex)
 3. Open the compiled hex file in a text editor and copy the contents to clipboard
 4. Paste this into the text area on the right side of AVR8js-Falstad
 5. Select Draw => Add Arduino Pin and drag out an Arduino pin element (currently, they are drawn as voltage sources and the negative side must be connected to a ground element)
 6. Create your circuit and double click on each Arduino Pin element to change which pin it represents
 7. Run the Arduino script and ensure that the "Simulation Speed" slider is not zero

+If you're using the example code in /avr8js/demo/src/Test_sim/, you should be able to use pin D7 as an input and B5 as a digital output which reflects the state of D7.
+B3 acts as an analog output, you can vary the simulation speed to visualise the action of PWM!

 ## Building
 To build the CircuitJS1 part of the application, follow the instructions at https://github.com/pfalstad/circuitjs1#building-the-web-application ***Note:You must be using GWT version 2.8.1 and JDK 1.8.0 to build this.
 The compiler argument -generateJsInteropExports must be passed***